fpanaccia/Wkhtmltopdf.NetCore-deprecated/README.md

 For more information about how to use it, go to https://github.com/fpanaccia/Wkhtmltopdf.NetCore.Example

-# But i dont want too see another repository
+# But i don't want to see another repository

 You will need to put this files with this following structure, this need to be done because nuget cant copy those files, only puts a link with the full path and will only work on your computer.